“You are glowing,” a friend remarked when we met for coffee a few months ago. “What are you doing differently with your skin?”

 The Bottom Line

 Overall, the science behind that “love glow” is a combination of several elements at once: oxytocin reducing stress levels, increased oxygen and nutrient delivery to the skin due to more blood flow, and maybe a spike in DHEA increasing skin hydration after sex.
 Plus, a generally happier state, which certainly does not hurt our complexions.
 But while good sex can certainly contribute to a dewier you, Shan cautions that the promise of moderately better skin is no reason to rush into a lackluster relationship.
-“Just because someone has a beard that stunt doubles as an exfoliator, doesn’t mean they are actually a quality partner,” she quips.
+“Just because someone has a beard that stunts doubles as an exfoliator, doesn’t mean they are actually a quality partner,” she quips.

 For the record, my skin was just fine when I was single.
 And you do not need the “love hormone” to combat stress.
 Techniques like meditation and exercise can also take the edge off and a good skincare regimen can recreate a perfectly satisfactory glow.
 But if you happen to meet someone you like enough to make it Instagram official, a little extra glow is a nice bonus.